 Skip to main content

-NetworkPolicy Guide
+NetworkPolicy Practices

 NetworkPolicy vs CiliumNetworkPolicy

-Kubernetes native NetworkPolicy and Cilium's CiliumNetworkPolicy are both used to define network access control policies between Pods, but CiliumNetworkPolicy is more powerful and flexible in functionality.
-Although Cilium is also compatible with NetworkPolicy, it's recommended to use the more powerful CiliumNetworkPolicy since Cilium is installed.
+Kubernetes native NetworkPolicy and Cilium's CiliumNetworkPolicy both define network access control policies between Pods, but CiliumNetworkPolicy is more powerful and flexible in functionality.
+Although Cilium is compatible with NetworkPolicy, since Cilium is installed, it is recommended to use the more powerful CiliumNetworkPolicy.

-Core Feature Comparison
+Feature Comparison

 FeatureNetworkPolicyCiliumNetworkPolicy